A-Star100/srb2-mods/L_ThokEveryone/README.md

 # ThokEveryone
 [View the official trailer here](https://www.youtube.com/watch?v=KHy7Z256abY).

-This Lua script is a modification of CobaltBW's Lua script tutorial for thokking, but this time, you can thok with most characters (including modded ones) that have a proper jump ability (this excludes Amy and Fang but includes Sonic, Tails, Knuckles, Metal Sonic, and most mods).
+This Lua script is a modification of CobaltBW's Lua script tutorial for thokking, but this time, you can thok with most characters (including modded ones) that don't override special abilities forcefully.

 | Character | Compatibility |
 |------------|------------------